Punjab CM Bhagwant Mann blessed with baby girl

 Chandigarh, March 28

-Punjab Chief Minister Bhagwant Mann and his wife Dr Gurpreet Kaur on Thursday welcomed a baby girl.
+Chief Minister Bhagwant Mann and his wife, Dr Gurpreet Kaur, today welcomed a baby girl in their family.
+The announcement was made by the CM himself on social media.

-Mann shared the news on X with a post written in Punjabi.

-“God has given the gift of a daughter…Both the mother and the child are healthy..”, he said in the post.
+“The Almighty has given me the gift of a daughter.
+Both the mother and daughter are doing fine,” Mann tweeted on X. He also shared a picture of the newborn.
+Later in the day, when AAP national convener Arvind Kejriwal was produced in a Delhi court, he congratulated Mann on the birth of his daughter.

 Join Whatsapp Channel of The Tribune for latest updates.